GoogleCloudPlatform/podcast/site/content/post/episode-15-grpc-with-varun-tarwal/index.md

 MARK: It's gonna be a really great event.
 FRANCESC: Cool, so before we finish with this episode, we're gonna go through the question of the week, and as we mentioned at the beginning, today it's gonna be about how to use Firebase on mobile applications.
 MARK: Yup.
-FRANCESC: And this act--this question actually comes from one of the participants of the Launch Hackathon this last weekend in San Francisco, and he basically came to our table because he was considering using Google Cloud Platform.
+FRANCESC: And this act--this question actually comes from one of the participants of the Launch Hackathon this last weekend in San Francisco, and he basically came to our table because he was considering using Google Cloud.
 He was not very sure.
 He came with a bunch of questions, and one of the questions was, "Okay, how do I handle authentication?
 I want my users to use password--email and password," and I was like, "Oh, you should not do that."
 Like, the best way to manage passwords is not managing them, so Firebase, it provides authentication with a bunch of different methods like Twitter and Facebook and stuff like that, but it also provides a very nice way of doing email and password, so he used that, and then after that, of course, he put everything on Firebase 'cause he was very happy with it, super easy, so yay, and his question was, like, "Okay, so now I have a bunch of views, and every single view needs to access that data on Firebase.
 What should I do?
 Should I create one reference and pass it around, or should I create a bunch of references 'cause whatever, like, you can--it's easy to do."
 MARK: It's just easy.
 FRANCESC: "Why not go in and do it?"
 And my answer to him was, "No idea," so to answer that question we decided to just walk around the building, and we found two awesome people that decided to help us and just come upstairs and talk to us, so we're very happy to have Sara Robinson back.
 Hey, Sara.
 SARA: It's good to be back.
-FRANCESC: So, Sara, who is a developer advocate for Google Cloud Platform in our team, and also David East.
+FRANCESC: So, Sara, who is a developer advocate for Google Cloud in our team, and also David East.
 Hey, David.
 DAVID: Thanks for having me.
 FRANCESC: Yeah, thank you for coming the whole four floors from the third floor to the seventh floor of the office.
 DAVID: I actually went up three flights of stairs--actually went four flights of stairs, and then the door was locked, so I had to go down one flight of stairs and then walk across the building to the elevator and then walk back across again, so.